barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 One key thing to finally mention are all the issues that I came across while working on this.
 There were several versions of the above code before reaching the final version.
-I made some  mistakes with the initial versions but to discuss them would be a topic of its own as the reasons touch upon the time frames in which the solution was to be delivered.
+There were some mistakes with the initial versions but to discussing them should be a topic on its own!

-Nonetheless that period provided a very interesting experience which I'm planning to cover in a future post!
+Nonetheless that experience was quite informative which is something I'm planning to cover in a future lessons learned type of post!

 Until next time!